Radio Emission from the First Quasars at $z \sim$ 6-15

 \section{Abstract}

-Over 200 quasars have now been discovered at $z >$ 6, including nine at $z >$ 7.
+Nearly 300 quasars have now been found at $z >$ 6, including nine at $z >$ 7.
 They are thought to form from the collapse of supermassive primordial stars to 10$^4$ - 10$^5$ \Ms\ black holes at $z \sim$ 20 - 25, which then rapidly grow in the low-shear environments of rare, massive halos fed by strong accretion flows.
-Sensitive new radio telescopes such as the Next-Generation Very Large Array (ngVLA) and the Square Kilometer Array (SKA) could probe the growth of these objects at much earliest stages than is now possible.
-Here, we estimate radio flux from the first quasars at $z \sim$ 6 - 15 at 1 - 10 GHz.
-We find that a quasar with properties similar to that of ULAS J1120+0641, a 2.1 $\times$ 10$^9$ \Ms\ black hole at $z =$ 7.1, could be detected at up to $z \sim$ 16 by the SKA and at $z \sim$ 14 by the ngVLA.
+Sensitive new radio telescopes such as the Next-Generation Very Large Array (ngVLA) and the Square Kilometer Array (SKA) could probe the evolution of these objects at much earlier times.
+Here, we estimate radio flux from the first quasars at $z \sim$ 6 - 15 at 0.5 - 12.5 GHz.
+We find that SKA and ngVLA could detect a quasar like ULAS J1120+0641, a 1.35 $\times$ 10$^9$ \Ms\ black hole at $z =$ 7.1, at much earlier stages of evolution, $z \sim$ 14 - 16, with 100 hr integration times in targeted searches.
 The advent of these new observatories, together with the \textit{James Webb Space Telescope} (\textit{JWST}), \textit{Euclid}, and the \textit{Roman Space Telescope} (\textit{RST}), will inaugurate the era of $z \lesssim$ 15 quasar astronomy in the coming decade.